Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-confluent-cloud/README.md

 - Removal of the _broker_ service, because replaced by the remote Kafka cluster.
 - _kafka-connector_:
-  - Definition of new environment variables to configure the remote endpoint and credentials in the `adapters.xml` trough the _variable-expansion_ feature of Lightstreamer.
+  - Definition of new environment variables to configure the remote endpoint, credentials, and topic name in the `adapters.xml` through the _variable-expansion__ feature of Lightstreamer.
     ```yaml
     ...
     environment: